- DATA SUBJECTS AND COLLECTING OF DATA

 13.1.
 Rights to Access Personal Data:

 13.1.1.
 A person may receive an answer from the Company on whether or not the personal data are being processed by the Company.
 The Company replies even if it does not process the applicant’s data.
+Information for the person is issued only after the person has been identified by providing the following information:

 13.1.2.
 The Company replies within one month following the date of receipt of request.
-Taking into account the complexity or number of requests, the Bank may extend the time period for the fulfilment of the request, by another two months, on what it informs the person within one month following the date of receipt of request.
+Taking into account the complexity or number of requests, the Company may extend the time period for the fulfilment of the request, by another two months, on what it informs the person within one month following the date of receipt of request.

 13.1.3.
 A person may obtain copies of its own personal data (except for documents) and to receive additional information about the processing of its personal data.